-Reverse engineering, on the other hand, takes a previously-produced product and works backward through the process to create design documentation.
+Reverse engineering, on the other hand, takes a previously produced product and works backward through the process to create design documentation.
 To what purpose?
-Reverse engineering is typically required to replace lost documentation, move a prototype to mass production or recreate a product that is no longer available on the market.
+Reverse engineering is typically required to replace lost documentation, move a hand fabricated prototype to mass production or recreate a product that is no longer available on the market.

 How Can Reverse Engineering Help Your Business?

-Consider this scenario, a company wants to create a newer model of an existing injection-molded plastic part, such as a membrane switch.
-The problem however, is that the engineering documentation for this particular switch has been misplaced, misfiled or ultimately lost.
+Consider this scenario, a company wants to create a newer model of an existing injection-molded plastic part, such as a hand-held controller for example.
+The problem, in this case, is the engineering documentation has been misplaced, misfiled or ultimately lost.

 Herein lies the beauty of reverse engineering.

-With computer-assisted design, RSP can take a sample of their previously-produced product (in this case a membrane switch) and recreate a digital 3D design.
+With computer-assisted design, RSP can take a sample of the previously produced product (in this case a plastic enclosure) and recreate a digital 3D design using 3D scanning equipment, mechanical measurement devices and CAD software.
 Our engineers use this 3D rendering to create a new injection mold construct, which ultimately translates to a new product.

 RSP can even reproduce membrane switches that have been worn or warped from continued use.
 By providing a sample, RSP can recreate a new membrane switch, extending the effective life of the product to which it attaches.